-That is why programmatic native ads have become a new trend.
-Digital marketers give away 61% of the digital ads budget to native programmatic to promote advertisements.
-Even though these ads sometimes require more work on creativity, advertisers are still willing to use the ad format to be less annoying and more trusted.
+That is why programmatic native advertising has become a new trend.
+Digital marketers give away 61% of the digital ads budget to programmatic native advertising to promote goods and services.

 In this article, we are going to explore what programmatic native ads are, how they can benefit your business and what are some best practices in programmatic native advertising.

-Let’s break this term down into two key terms: programmatic advertising and native advertising.
+Let’s break this into two key terms: programmatic advertising and native advertising.

-Martech advisor and similar sources often feature interesting stats about native ads performance.
+Martech advisor and similar sources often feature interesting stats about native ads' performance.
 The infographic below illustrates the benefits of native advertising over banner ads.
+Among those are better visual engagement and better purchase intent.

-Contextual targeting and programmatic buying is a powerful combination.
-Applying both is a technique designed to enable advertisers to create non-intrusive ads which would be shown only to relevant users without much effort on your side.
-If you create native advertising, not for social media but websites, demand-side platforms will automatically find the best placement to locate the ad in the content of the publisher: you just provide your creative or video.
-Read our other article to learn what is demand-side platform in detail and how it differs from supply side platform.
+If you create native advertising, not for social media but websites, demand-side platforms will automatically find the best placement to locate the ad in the content of the publisher; you just provide your creative or video.

-DSP can offer different native ad formats, for example:
+DSP can offer different native ad formats for advertisers, for example:

 - Search: ad appears at the top of search results and looks exactly like other results.
 It is a popular native search ad offered by Google.